 SIR members are encouraged to volunteer to serve on an SIR Foundation committee.
 Becoming a committee member provides you with the opportunity to grow as a physician and as a leader within the society, the foundation, and the specialty.
 Society and foundation committees fit all areas of expertise and interest and offer opportunities to influence the practice and study of medicine, network with colleagues and participate in leadership activities.

 The Gala Committee serves as the member voice behind the planning of the annual SIR Foundation Gala.
-The committee is responsible for venue and theme selection, outreach to physicians and physician groups to support the Gala through table and ticket purchases and securing silent and live auction items.
+The committee is responsible for venue selection, outreach to physicians and physician groups to support the Gala through table and ticket purchases and other activities to raise funds for SIR Foundation.

 Major Gifts Task Force

 Established by the SIR Foundation Board of Directors in 2015, this task force will help conceptualize and implement programs to support increased sources of sustained funding through major giving.
 They will aid in identification and solicitation of prospective donors with the capacity to make major gift contributions of $10,000 or more to SIR Foundation through one-time gifts, planned gifts, or a combination.